PhilSwiss/ticmctile/README.md

     optional arguments:
-       -o, --output       outputfile for tile/sprite values (e.g.: .lua) -f, --force        force overwrite of outputfile when it already exist -s, --sprites      export as sprites (FG) instead of tiles (BG) -p, --page         start page (1-3) for tiles/sprites, default is 0
+       -o, --output       outputfile for tile/sprite values (e.g.: .lua) -l, --language     output as: js, fennel, wren, moon or squirrel, default is lua -f, --force        force overwrite of outputfile when it already exist -s, --sprites      export as sprites (FG) instead of tiles (BG) -p, --page         start page (1-3) for tiles/sprites, default is 0